-As a family caregiver, you must be at least 18 years old and at least one of these must be true for you.
-You must be either:
+You must be at least 18 years old.
+And at least one of these must be true for you:

-- A spouse, son, daughter, parent, stepfamily member, or extended family member of the Veteran, or
+- You’re a spouse, son, daughter, parent, stepfamily member, or extended family member of the Veteran, or

-- Someone who lives full-time with the Veteran, or is willing to do so if designated as a family caregiver
+- You live full time with the Veteran, or you’re willing to live full time with the Veteran if we designate you as a family caregiver

-And all of these must be true for the Veteran you’re caring for.
-The Veteran must:
+All of these must be true for the Veteran you’re caring for:

-- Have been discharged from the U.S. military or have a date of medical discharge, and
+- The Veteran was discharged from the U.S. military or has a date of medical discharge, and

-- Need at least 6 months of continuous personal care services.
+- The Veteran needs at least 6 months of continuous, in-person personal care services

 How many caregivers can the eligible Veteran appoint?